bgunay/kotlin-ps/README.md

 #### V5 (branch) - Most advanced (only controller test don't work)
 Webclient used instead of restClient and runBlocking removed and suspending controller function used.<br />
 Springmockk implementation used instead of mockito.<br />
-GlobalExceptionHandler does not work in Controller tests.
+GlobalExceptionHandler does not work with suspending functions within Controller.
 Will be fixed.
 TODO!<br />
 Asynchronous map implementation added for conciseness.<br />
 HttpClientIntegrationTest test fixed according to new implementation.